Kiso Tsuru: Life in Mexico

 In 1926 he went back to Japan and married Mihoko Kayaba the daughter of a prominent lawyer and brought her to live with him in Mexico City.
 During their 40-year marriage they had nine children, all but one were born in Mexico.
 Between 1930–1940 he founded the International company of Medical Drugs(KSK) of Japan and Mexico.
 This was but one of his many interests and businesses.
 He also founded the petroleum company of Lagunas S.A., the petroleum company of Veracruz S.A., the mining company of Taxco S.A., where they mined large deposits of fluorite, The Tsuru mining company S.A. in Oaxaca where they mined the mineral mica.
 And in Japan established the petroleum company of the Pacific S.A., the Tsuru shrimping company and last but not least the international company of Commerce S.A., that dedicated to the exchange between Mexico and Japan.

 During the thirties he helped many important people of the National Government of Mexico such as Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo L. Rodríguez and Lázaro Cárdenas with their problems ranging from economics, to agricultural, to Medical, but due to the watchful eye of the US Government at that time he was only known as the (Doctor Japonesito) little Japanese Doctor.

 In 1938 just before World War II he sent a large donation of money to the Navy and Army of Japan for the invasion of Manchuria, China, for which he was awarded with a certificate from the Minister of War of Japan Mr. Hajime Sugiyama.

 World War II

 During the war most of his businesses were either sold or were taken over by the Mexican government.
-And what little money he had left, he used to create a society for the protection of the Japanese in Mexico and formed the first Japanese neighborhood (Colonia Japonesa) and fought to keep the Japanese out of Japanese internment camps and effected the release of many of them, he also invited many of his Japanese friends to stay in his last lands he owned in Ciudad Valles, but due to its remoteness, they preferred to stay in Mexico City.
-He also donated money to the American Red Cross in Japan, as the assisted many Japanese.
+And what little money he had left, he used to create a society for the protection of the Japanese in Mexico and formed the first Japanese neighborhood (Colonia Japonesa) and fought to keep the Japanese out of Japanese internment camps and many of them were sent to live at one of two called,= Hacienda Temixco,(Morelos) and Rancho Batan, he also invited many of his Japanese friends to stay in his last lands he owned in San Luis Potosi, but due to its remoteness, they preferred to stay in Mexico City.
+He also donated money to the American Red Cross in Japan, as he wished to assist many Japanese.
 He also helped establish three Japanese public schools, the central school (Chuo-Gakuen), the Japanese school of Tlalpan and the Japanese school of Tacuba in Mexico city.